HViktorTsoi/alpha_lidar/README.md

 We offer two methods for running the 𝛼LiDAR code:
 [running with docker (we recommend)](#run-with-docker-recommended) and [building the source code from scratch](#build-source-from-scratch).

+A step-by-step video tutorial for this section is available at https://www.youtube.com/watch?v=jFgedPY6zIM

 ## Run with Docker (Recommended)

 ### Prerequisites

 - Ubuntu 18.04 or later